cleverplatypus/apihive-core/docs/guide/server-side-events.md

 # Server Side Events
-::: warning Experimental 🧪
+::: tip Optional Feature
-This feature is [optional](/guide/optional-features) and is experimental.
-API and behavior may change in the future.
+This feature is [optional](/guide/optional-features) and must be enabled.
 :::

 Server Side Events (SSE) are a way to receive real-time updates from the server over HTTP (not WebSockets).
 They are a simple way to implement a push-based architecture.